-On December 28, 2021, the Company announced the extension of the normal course issuer bid.
-Under the plan, the Company may purchase on the TSX Venture Exchange up to a total of 300,837 of its common shares during the twelve-month period which commenced December 31, 2021.
-The 300,837 common shares represent approximately 5% of the total common shares outstanding.
+On January 5, 2023, the Company announced the approval of a normal course issuer bid to purchase up to 286,420 of its outstanding common shares on the TSX Venture Exchange during the twelve-month period commenced on January 9, 2023 and ending on January 8, 2024.
+The 286,420 common shares represent approximately 5% of the total common shares outstanding.
 The price that the Company will pay for any such shares will be the market price at the time of acquisition and all shares acquired under the bid will be cancelled by the Company.

-As of July 31, 2022, 246,400 shares have been purchased and cancelled under this normal course issuer bid.
-Any shareholder may receive a copy of Form 5G, Notice of Intention to Make a Normal Course Issuer Bid, via SEDAR at www.sedar.com; by contacting the Company via e-mail at irelations@rekointl.com; or by writing to the Company, Attn: Investor Relations, 469 Silver Creek Industrial Drive, Lakeshore, Ontario N8N 4W2.
+As of July 31, 2023, 114,837 shares have been purchased and cancelled under this normal course issuer bid.
+Any shareholder may receive a copy of Form 5G, Notice of Intention to Make a Normal Course Issuer Bid, via SEDAR+ at www.sedarplus.ca; by contacting the Company via e-mail at irelations@rekointl.com; or by writing to the Company, Attn: Investor Relations, 469 Silver Creek Industrial Drive, Lakeshore, Ontario N8N 4W2.